 Of course, this ‘model’ project was far from perfect and there were many headaches along the way.
-It was difficult to rehabilitate new tenants as the ‘supporting services’ which were promised at the point of initial contact often failed to materialise long-term – a frequent problem encountered over the previous couple of years practical research.
+It was difficult to rehabilitate new tenants as the ‘supporting services’ which were promised at the point of initial contact often failed to materialise long-term – a frequent problem encountered over a previous couple of years of practical research.

-There were integration issues when one new housemate brought drugs and unsavoury characters into the home; one evening I learnt via Facebook there had been a fire, another, there was a litter of kittens…
+There were integration issues when one new housemate brought drugs and unsavoury characters into the home; one evening I learned via Facebook there had been a fire, another, there was a litter of kittens…

 My experience with this project inspired me to go back to the drawing board with the aim of finding sustainable access to tenant support; rather than as before, laying focus on the bricks and mortar aspect, which is actually easy to find.

 The financial rewards which are associated with property investment are wholly extendable to the provision of affordable housing – the crucial piece of the jigsaw to be found is a free-flowing and flexible resident support supply, which would consistently encourage complex tenancies to be maintained.

 This time, my quest to find solutions would lead me 5,000 miles across the ocean to the American state of California, where innovation, enterprise and radical solutions to homelessness would be revealed to me in abundance.

 I’ll be on hand to answer your questions if you leave them in the comments section below.
 And, if there are any topics you’d like exploring with the experts I’ll be meeting then don’t hesitate to get in touch either here or on the Property Investments UK Facebook page.